-Beach, a Republican, was the representative for Ohio's 20th congressional district from 1895 to 1899.
+Beach was the representative for Ohio’s 20th congressional district and was a Republican.
+He served from 1895 to 1899.

 From Dec 1895 to Mar 1899, Beach missed 238 of 345 roll call votes, which is 69.0%.
 This is much worse than the median of 34.5% among the lifetime records of representatives serving in Mar 1899.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information